hjylha/puzzlegame/readme.md

 ### Currently working on
-- reworking Positions class (maybe changes to puzzlegame class as well)
+- reworking Positions class (maybe changes to Puzzlegame class as well)
-- Borders to the playing area
+- borders to the playing area (is it good now?)
 - saving positions to a database